 If you’re having a summer vacation, a baby sun pod will shield bub from the wind and sun.
 Make sure your pram has a sun canopy or an umbrella as well.

-It’s also important how you pack your bag – especially pre-flight as carry on.
-Make sure it’s organised and packed strategically so you’re not frantically digging through your bag when you need to change a nappy!
-The Livvy + Harry Carry-All and Keep It Organised Duffel are perfect for those who need lots of space and compartments to make things easy to grab and go.
+It’s also important how you pack your nappy bag – especially pre-flight as carry on.
+Make sure it’s organised and packed strategically.
+So, you’re not frantically digging through your bag when you need to change a nappy!
+The Livvy + Harry Keep It Organised Duffel and the Travel Back Pack are perfect for those who need lots of space and compartments to make things easy to grab and go.
 Don't forget a spare shirt for yourself, many parents have had to wear baby vomit for the day because they've forgotten about themselves – don't let that be you!

 Keep baby occupied and safe in transit

 Make sure you have the right travel gear, regardless of whether you’re flying or driving.
 Investigate any options for renting your gear at your destination too – car seats and prams are often available on location.
 Sometimes hotels even have strollers you can borrow!
 Travelling is also a perfect time to wear your baby, so invest in a wrap or sling if you don't have one already.